tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 * "Now that our battle stations (environments) are up and running, we can start coding!
 This can be a really exciting experience, but it can also be very intimidating.
 Both of these feelings are understandable, but don't worry.
 If you think about it, computers themselves aren't even really that smart.
 They are super logical, so you have to tell them what to do and how to do it, including what to remember (variables)."

-Open the slideshow and use the slides to discuss concepts related to variables.
-Use the following real-world scenario to help explain variables:
+Set up the following real-world scenario to help explain variables:

-* "Think about any time you've kept score for a game or watched someone else keep score.
+* Think about any time you've kept score for a game or watched someone else keep score.
 It can be an involved process.
 Scores change all the time.
 Tally marks and points have to be tracked and calculated, and you're always searching for pen and paper.

-In this scenario, `score` is a variable that represents an ever-changing numeric number.
+* In this scenario, `score` is a variable that represents an ever-changing numeric number.
 We can track two scores in two different variables: `team_a_score` and `team_b_score`.
 Whenever Team A gets a point, the `team_a_score` variable should be incremented by 1.
 The same goes for Team B. At any moment, the two scores can be compared to find out who is winning.

-  There are advantages to tracking performance or ranking in a game as `score`.
+* There are advantages to tracking performance or ranking in a game as `score`.
 First, it increases flexibility.
 We can reference `score` without specifying if its the score of a baseball game, video game, or even an exam.
 Regardless of context, `score` has a value, and that value has meaning. `score` as a word and concept is also easy to remember, and its significance is stored in people's mind (memory). `score` can be referenced in conversation, and others will understand its representation.
 This makes `score` a great example of a variable."

+Transition to discussing variables.
+Use the [slides]((https://docs.google.com/presentation/d/11YSMAXfDc_eDNFKayDVKT6-iWajgeJKCQe1N74bokrM/edit#slide=id.g57f3228557_0_1)) to direct your discussion.

 * Variables are one of the key components of programming languages and serve as the primary means of data storage.
 All variables must have a name, value, and type.